Gary Cherone: With Van Halen

 In 1996, rock band Van Halen had a falling out with their second lead singer, Sammy Hagar, who had been with the band since 1985.
 After a failed reunion attempt with original lead vocalist David Lee Roth, who had been with Van Halen from 1974 to 1985, Van Halen was once again without a lead vocalist.
 At the urging of Van Halen's manager, Ray Danniels (who also managed Extreme), Cherone was called for an audition.
-Guitarist Eddie Van Halen liked Cherone's lyrics, as well as his work ethic, and in November 1996 Cherone became Van Halen's third lead vocalist.
-That year, Cherone took up residence in Eddie's guest house and spent the next year writing and recording a new studio album.
+Guitarist Eddie Van Halen took to Cherone personally and musically, and in November 1996, he became Van Halen's third lead vocalist, while also taking up residence in Eddie's guest house while writing and recording a new studio album.

 Released on March 17, 1998, Van Halen III debuted at No. 4 on the Billboard 200 album chart, selling 197,000 copies in its first week then 500,000 by summer (RIAA gold certified in the United States) and over 700,000 copies as of 2011.
-The album featured an eclectic and diverse set of songs, marking a departure from the straightforward arena rock that Van Halen had played with Hagar and contrasting with the tongue-in-cheek bombast that originally attracted Van Halen fans to Roth.
-Van Halen IIIs songs were often longer and more lyrically intricate than earlier Van Halen material, giving it a progressive influence.
-The album only produced a sole No. 1 Billboard Mainstream Rock hit in Without You.
+The album featured a marked departure from the straightforward arena rock that Van Halen had played with Hagar and contrasting with the tongue-in-cheek bombast of the Roth era.
+Van Halen IIIs songs had a more progressive sound and were often longer and more lyrically intricate than earlier Van Halen material.
+The album only produced a sole No. 1 Billboard Mainstream Rock hit in "Without You".